rutvikd1205/fine_tuning/README.md

 ## Usage

-To use the API, execute the following curl commands sequentially:
+To use the API, execute the following curl commands sequentially and use the 'samusm.csv' file provided in the repository:

 ```sh
 # Choose Platform (Currently "HuggingFace")